mapbender/mapbender-documentation/en/quickstart.rst

 #.
 Choose ``Security``

 #.
 Publish your application by ``Security --> public access``.
 Alternatively, one can use the |mapbender-button-publish| ``Button``.
-Is this option activated, then also not logged-in users have access to the application.
+If this option is activated, also anonymous users will gain access to the application.

 #.
 Set permissions for specific users/groups.